pieroproietti/penguins-eggs/sourceforge/files/iso/README.md

 ## Lubuntu 18.04 bionic
 * **lubuntu** - Lubuntu 18.04 remastered with eggs, without any modifications except for develop tools. (i386)

+# Because of the large amount of time needed to create and check the sample ISO versions, I will not put the following versions back online:

+### Linux Mint Debian Edition 4 Debbie
+* **lmde4** - LMDE4 Debbie, remastered with eggs, without any modifications except for develop tools.

+### Ubuntu 20.04 focal
+* **ufo** - Ubuntu focal standard installation, remastered with eggs, without any modifications.

+### Linux Mint 20 Ulyana
+* **ulyana** - Linux Mint 20 remastered with eggs, without any modifications except for develop tools.

+you can create them yourself by downloading the originals, installing the system and then installing eggs and creating the ISO.

 # That's all Folks!
 No need other configurations, penguins-eggs are battery included or better, as in the real, live is inside! :-D